Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/alexandria.md

 	docker-compose pull && docker-compose up
 	```

-1. In a web browser, navigate to <http://localhost:8888>.
+1. In a web browser, navigate to either <http://localhost:8888> or <http://ipaddress.of.your.docker:8888>.
 Click on “examples” and then on “markup-init.ipynb”.
 Run the notebook from the menu bar with “Cell” → “Run All”.